electron/electronjs.org-old/_docs/api/web-contents.md

   * `menuSourceType` String - Input source that invoked the context menu.
     Can be `none`, `mouse`, `keyboard`, `touch`, `touchMenu`.
   * `mediaFlags` Object - The flags for the media element the context menu was invoked on.
-See more about this below.
-  * `editFlags` Object - These flags indicate whether the renderer believes it is able to perform the corresponding action.
-See more about this below.

-The `mediaFlags` is an object with the following properties:

     * `inError` Boolean - Whether the media element has crashed.
     * `isPaused` Boolean - Whether the media element is paused.
     * `isMuted` Boolean - Whether the media element is muted.
     * `hasAudio` Boolean - Whether the media element has audio.
     * `isLooping` Boolean - Whether the media element is looping.
     * `isControlsVisible` Boolean - Whether the media element's controls are visible.
     * `canToggleControls` Boolean - Whether the media element's controls are toggleable.
     * `canRotate` Boolean - Whether the media element can be rotated.

-The `editFlags` is an object with the following properties:
+  * `editFlags` Object - These flags indicate whether the renderer believes it is able to perform the corresponding action.
     * `canUndo` Boolean - Whether the renderer believes it can undo.
     * `canRedo` Boolean - Whether the renderer believes it can redo.
     * `canCut` Boolean - Whether the renderer believes it can cut.
     * `canCopy` Boolean - Whether the renderer believes it can copy
     * `canPaste` Boolean - Whether the renderer believes it can paste.
     * `canDelete` Boolean - Whether the renderer believes it can delete.
     * `canSelectAll` Boolean - Whether the renderer believes it can select all.

 Emitted when there is a new context menu that needs to be handled.